What is Formation?

 Catechists, or “religion teachers,” in the prepared environment called to the atrium come from many walks of life: college students, young parents, empty-nesters, career persons, priests, teachers, and grandparents are only a few.
 What they all have in common is a love for children and a love of their faith as well as the belief that the Master Teacher is God – Father, Son, and Holy Spirit.

-Adults who complete the formation courses for each level are certified through the National Association of Catechesis of the Good Shepherd.
-Courses generally are 14 to 16 sessions over one or two years, depending on the host parish or school, and they account for 90 to 120 hours of class time.
-Usually each level’s course comprises two parts of seven to eight sessions each.
-Formation leaders are certified through the National Association under the umbrella of the International Council (Consiglio) of CGS in Rome.
+Adults who complete the formation courses for each level are certified through the United States Association of Catechesis of the Good Shepherd.
+Courses generally are 15 to 18 sessions over one or two years, depending on the host parish or school, and they account for 90 to 120 hours of class time.
+Usually each level’s course comprises two parts of seven to nine sessions each.
+Formation leaders are certified through the U.S. Association under the standards set by the International Council (Consiglio) of CGS in Rome.

 If your parish or school wants information about hosting a course, please contact the SonFlower Board at Formation.Leader.Rep@cgsksmo.org.